-After troubleshooting, an alignment of all channels or a reset of the IG746 with subsequent alignment of all channels can be initiated using the pushbutton on the front panel in order to restore correct functionality.
+After troubleshooting, an alignment of all channels or a reset of the IG946 with subsequent alignment of all channels can be initiated using the pushbutton on the front panel in order to restore correct functionality.

 If the channel flag "Automatic recalibration in case of channel error" (refer to section 7.1.8) is activated (factory setting: deactivated), a cyclical alignment is performed in case of a channel error.
-At the latest 1 min. after troubleshooting, the channel faults will automatically be removed in this case, except for the fault:
+At the latest 1 min. after troubleshooting, the channel faults will automatically be removed in this case.